 - Threats and physical violence

-Some of the above acts may be considered “independently tortious” in Texas when it is the type of action that an individual could be sued for under tort law.
+Some of the above acts may be considered “independently tortious” in Texas when the actions are the type that could get an individual sued under tort law.
 The determining factor in the claim will be if the third party’s actions were improper, depending on the third party’s motivations as well as how direct or indirect their behavior was to the interference.

 Tortious Interference Damages

 As the victim of tortious interference in Texas, there are different types of losses you may be able to recover.
-Expert testimony may be required for some types of damages; however, an experienced attorney will have the resources needed to hire the experts needed to prove your case.
+Expert testimony may be required to prove up some types of damages, as well as specialized presentation of forensic evidence.
+An experienced business litigation attorney will have the resources needed to hire the experts required to prove your case.